apacheignite/documentation/web-console/demo-mode.md

 }
 [/block]
 * Click the `Execute` button.
 You should get some data in the table.
-* Click `charts` buttons to see auto generated charts.
+* Click on `charts` buttons to see auto generated charts.
 [block:image]
 {
   "images": [